MarkoSulamagi/Screeps-typescript-sample-project/README.md

-rename scripts file
-enter your username and password

 # Screeps typescript skeleton project

 This is a Screeps' project skeleton for Typescript programmers.
 The skeleton is based on vanhouc's work: https://github.com/vanhouc/screeps.

-Skeleton includes everything you need to get up and running as quickly as possible.

-* GULP watch script
-* TSProject transpiling from Typescript to Javascript
-* GULP script for automatic uploading the code to Screep's account
-* TS Interfaces for Screep's API
-* Lo-Dash typing TS interfaces

 Screeps is MMO strategy open world game for programmers.
 You write real JavaScript (in this case Typescript) which controls your units autonomously.